xblku/my-deploy-scripts/snippets/container-image.md

 # container image

-Captured 2025-06-02.
+Captured 2025-07-10.

-Context: log volume tripled after a debug flag stayed on.
+Context: the runner image rebuilt from scratch on every job.